ssbc/rooms2/docs/Alias/External resolution.md

 # External alias resolution

-When an [external user](../Stakeholders/External%20user.md) who knows an [internal user](../Stakeholders/Internal%20user.md) with an alias wishes to send a [friend request](../Friend%20requests/Readme.md), they must first *resolve the full alias*.
+When an [external user](../Stakeholders/External%20user.md) who knows an [internal user](../Stakeholders/Internal%20user.md) with an alias wishes to [connect](../Room/Tunneled%20connection.md) with them, they must first *resolve the full alias*.

 ## Rough spec